Trent Lott Fast Facts

 1996-2001; 2002 - Is elected Senate Majority Leader.

-December 5, 2002 - At a function honoring outgoing Senator Strom Thurmond, says in regards to his state of Mississippi voting for Thurmond in the 1948 presidential election - "We're proud of it.
+December 5, 2002 - At a function honoring outgoing Senator Strom Thurmond, Lott says, in regards to his state of Mississippi voting for Thurmond in the 1948 presidential election, "We're proud of it.
 And if the rest of the country had followed our lead, we wouldn't have had all these problems over all these years either."

-December 10, 2002 - Lott appears on Black Entertainment Television and apologizes for the remark.
+December 10, 2002 - Lott appears on Black Entertainment Television and apologizes for his December 5 remarks.

 December 12, 2002 - President George W. Bush rebukes Lott for the comments, saying any suggestion that segregation was acceptable is "offensive and it is wrong."
 The Congressional Black Caucus releases a statement, calling for a "formal censure of Sen. Lott's racist remarks."

-December 20, 2002 - Lott steps down as incoming Senate Majority Leader due to outrage over his remarks Thurmond, saying "In the interest of pursuing the best possible agenda for the future of our country, I will not seek to remain as majority leader of the United States Senate for the 108th Congress, effective January 6, 2003.
+December 20, 2002 - Lott steps down as incoming Senate Majority Leader due to outrage over his remarks, saying "In the interest of pursuing the best possible agenda for the future of our country, I will not seek to remain as majority leader of the United States Senate for the 108th Congress, effective January 6, 2003.
 To all those who offered me their friendship, support and prayers, I will be eternally grateful.
 I will continue to serve the people of Mississippi in the United States Senate."

 August 2005 - Lott's memoir "Herding Cats: A Life in Politics" is released.